top of page

 ADGA Registrations

-Our new policy starting in 2024 is that anyone purchasing goats from us who has their ADGA membership at the time of the final sale will receive complimentary registration and transfers.
+Our new policy is that anyone purchasing goats from us who has their ADGA membership at the time of the final sale will receive complimentary registration and transfers.
 This article is helpful to getting started.
-Let me know if you eed additional help getting your membership.
+Let me know if you need additional help getting your ADGA membership.

 We will process these with ADGA online within a week of your goat pick up and typically, you will have your new registration certificates within a few weeks.
 If you do not have a membership, we will provide a hard copy of the registration and transfer paperwork for you to submit and you will be responsible for the fees.